markus-brln/ComputerGraphicsCompetition2021/README.md

 2. Modify a scene:

 Change the .json files by yourself.
-Look at the existing scenes for inspiration.
+You can look at the existing scenes for inspiration.